squirrel-prover/squirrel-prover/README.md

 The documentation for developers may be built with `make doc`.

-### Setup for SMT Branch
+### Dependencies for the `smt` tactic (optional)

+(If those dependencies are not installed, Squirrel will still compile, but the `smt` tactic won't work.
+You will need to recompile Squirrel *after* the `why3` package has been installed.)

 First install Why3 and Alt-Ergo using opam:
 ```
 $ opam install why3 alt-ergo
 ```

-This also installs the Why3 library required to compile this branch of Squirrel.
+This also installs the Why3 OCaml library used by Squirrel.

 Then tell Why3 to automatically detect that Alt-Ergo is installed and update its configuration accordingly: